tesla-local-control/tesla_ble_mqtt_docker/INSTALL.md

 ### Hardware
 1. A Linux based computer which could be the same machine that runs Home Assistant (HA), or a seperate device located remotely from the HA machine, but close to where the car is located.
 We'll call this device the Host Device (HD).
 A Raspberry Pi makes an ideal HD
 2. Bluetooth Low Energy (BLE) capabilities.
 This could be a plug in USB device or built-in to the HD.
 A strong BLE signal is required for reliable operation, so the HD should be located close to where the car is normally parked
-3. An existing Linux OS installation which is already installed and operational the HD.
+3. An existing Linux OS installation which is already installed and operational on the HD.
 For a RPi this could be DietPi or Raspberry Pi OS.
-You will need to check that BLE (not just standard Bluetooth without BLE) is opertional before proceeding
+You will need to check that BLE (not just standard Bluetooth without BLE) is operational before proceeding

 ### Software
 #### On the Host Device